rclauson/cssi-prework-python-conditionals-lab-cssi-prework-2016/README.md

 ## Running Python Tests
-To run the tests at any point as you work through your lab, make sure you are in the lab directory and then run the command `python morning_test.py`.
-If any test fails, you will understand what the test was checking.
-Notice that we don't call the functions in `morning.py` - instead, we import the functions into `morning_test.py` and call them there in our tests.
+To run the tests at any point as you work through your lab, make sure you are in the lab directory and then run the `learn` command (you can also run `python morning_test.py`).
+If any test fails, try to understand what the test was checking for by reading the failure messages.
+Notice that we don't **call** the functions in `morning.py` - instead, we import the functions into `morning_test.py` and call them there in our tests.
 Make sure to look at `morning_test.py` before you get started!

 ##1.
 Waking Up